-Two tracks from February of 2003, when I played on Chris Hewer’s CJAM show Actual Air for about the third time, with Shawn hosting in Chris’s stead.
+This is barely even an EP.
+There are two tracks from February of 2003, when I played on Chris Hewer’s CJAM show Actual Air for about the third time, with Shawn hosting in Chris’s stead, and then those two songs are repeated but played backwards thanks to Chris messing with them on a computer program.

-There’s an early version of Aura of the Insipid with different bridge lyrics that are a little less interesting than what I ended up singing in their place on the album version, and a cover of Tim Buckley’s Lorca.
-I’m not normally one to play someone else’s songs on the radio, but I think it was right around the anniversary of Tim’s death, and I wanted to tackle something no one else would be bold enough to attempt.
+There’s an early version of Aura of the Insipid with different bridge lyrics that are a little less interesting than what I ended up singing in their place on the album version, and there’s a cover of Tim Buckley’s Lorca.
+I’m not normally one to play someone else’s songs on the radio, but it was six days after Tim’s birthday.
+I wanted to tackle something no one else would be bold enough to attempt.
 I never felt like I did a great job with it.
-Not that too many people would have heard it at the time anyway.
-But it was a fun challenge to set for myself.
+Not too many people would have heard it at the time anyway.
+If nothing else, it was a fun challenge to set for myself.

-Much more interesting, in my opinion, is the stuff that was recorded during my first appearance on Chris’s show (you’ll have to get the MISFITS compilation to hear it, minus the interview segments).
+Much more interesting, at least in my opinion, is the stuff that was recorded during my first appearance on Chris’s show (and you’ll have to get the MISFITS compilation to hear it, minus the interview segments).

 Gord’s friend Josh was becoming a friend of mine at the time.
 He seemed to like the music I’d been making with Gord.
 One Friday Josh paid a visit to his friend Chris at CJAM.
 He wanted to bring a Guys with Dicks CD with him, but Gord was sleeping and Josh didn’t know where our CDs were.
 It didn’t help that I wasn’t in the habit of writing titles or anything on the CDs back then, so if a disc wasn’t in its case, you had no way of knowing what it was without listening to it.